aurelia0029/Cardiovascular-Disease-Prediction-with-ECG/scdh_experiment/README.md

 **Purpose**: Test if VF onset can be distinguished from post-VF normal rhythm using the same patient population.

+**Approach**: Train a single generalized model using data from all patients with 10-fold cross-validation.

 **Run Command**:
 ```bash
 python train_scdh_only.py --min 20